ocaml/ocaml.org/data/rss/janestreet/what-the-interns-have-wrought-2018-edition.md

 featured:
 ---

-<p>Yet again, intern season is coming to a close, and so it’s time to
+<p>Yet again, intern season is coming to a close, and so it&rsquo;s time to
 look back at what the interns have achieved in their short time with us.
-I’m always impressed by what our interns manage to squeeze into the summer, and this year is no different.</p>
+I&rsquo;m always impressed by what our interns manage to squeeze into the summer, and this year is no different.</p>